Chapter 23: Advanced Communication: Elicitation

 When the user fills out the form and clicks submit, the Host sends the collected data back to your MCP server as the successful result of the elicitation.
 Your tool function, which was paused waiting for the elicitation to complete, now resumes with the data it needed to continue its work.

 Sometimes, a generic form isn't enough.
-You might need a complex, multi-step OAuth flow, a custom file picker, or just a more branded UI.
-For this, you can provide your own React component to handle the elicitation.
+You might need a multi‑step OAuth flow, a custom file picker, or a branded UI.
+For this, you can provide a full A2UI payload in the elicitation response.

-Step 1: The Backend Request (with Handler Type)
+Step 1: The Backend Request (with A2UI payload)

 This time, your backend sends an elicit request without a requested_schema.
-Instead, you add a _meta field containing a unique handlerType string.
+Instead, you include a worka_ui payload in the metadata.

 Example (conceptual Rust):